fobser/draft-fobser-dnsop-dnssec-keyrecovery/draft-fobser-dnsop-dnssec-keyrestore.md

 Algorithm Rollovers as described in {{RFC6781}}, section 4.1.4 are out of scope as well.
 They are already complicated enough and trying to recover from an inoperable DNSSEC private key while an algorithm rollover is being performed is unlikely to be successful.

-If a new algorithm is required, the procedures defined in this document SHOULD be followed to first restore signing with the old algorithm.
+If the inoperable DNSSEC private key uses an old or deprecated algorithm, the procedures defined in this document cannot be used to perform an algorithm rollover.
+Instead the procedures defined in this document SHOULD be followed to first restore signing with the old algorithm.
 Once this has been completed a regular algorithm rollover can be performed.

 Regular key rollovers are in scope, since they do not pose extra challenges.
 The procedures described in this document effectively